Zaragan/FullControl/README.md

 # FullControl
+Current version: 1.0.0

 Skin for watch every detail on your pc.

-1.0.0